Texas Labor Laws Guide

 Prohibited occupations for Texas minors

-In Texas, jobs that are considered forbidden and hazardous in child labor are divided into two groups:
+In Texas, jobs that are considered forbidden and hazardous in child labor are divided into 2 groups:

 Prohibited occupations for 14 and 15-year-olds